 Getting Down to Business

 Before you hook up any equipment, let’s check a few things.
 Pop those gloves on and make sure your sewer hose doesn’t have any small holes in it.
 I would even suggest purchasing a new one before you start the camping season.
 If you do want to test it, the best way is to stick the downstream end of the hose in the sewer hookup and run clean water through it.

-Then be sure to use a water hose that is NOT utilized for your fresh water intake on the RV.
+Be sure to use a water hose that is NOT utilized for your freshwater intake on the RV.
 You do not want to mix up the two, for obvious hygiene reasons.

 Connect your clear elbow to the downstream end of your sewer hose.
 Then put that end in the sewer hole at a dump station or at your campsite if you have a sewer hole there.
 I would suggest putting a large rock or anchor on top of the hose at the hole to make sure it doesn’t move while wastewater is running through it.

-Now you are ready to open the black tank gate valve, letting it empty completely.
+Now you are ready to open the black tank gate valve and let it empty completely.
 You will know this by watching the clear elbow on the sewer hose (genius, isn’t it? 😊).
 Once it is empty, close the black tank gate valve and open the gray tank gate valve, repeating the process.

-Be sure to put the lid back on the plumbing under the tank valves in your RV, then wash your hands thoroughly and that’s it!
+Cap the sewer hookup at the dump station or your campsite to finish this process.
+Then, wash your hands thoroughly and that’s it!
 You have completed a rather crappy job without getting your hands dirty.